 If you’re looking to pick up a new hobby or become more creative, then drawing could be a great place to start.
 Drawing has many benefits – it improves creativity and memory, relieves stress, boosts mood, and is a great way to disconnect and focus on the task at hand.

 Luckily, it doesn’t matter if you haven’t drawn for decades and your skills are a little rusty because anyone can improve, and often much faster than you think.

-Here are 6 tips that you might find useful when you’re starting out on your drawing journey.
+With all this in mind, here are six tips that you might find useful when starting out on your drawing journey.

 1. Understand the art of drawing

 The art and joy of drawing is something that we often forget about as we get older.
 Almost all of us drew as children – circle suns with radiating beams, stick figure families, smiley faces – but unlike other creative pastimes like sewing, baking, or playing music, drawing often gets left behind in childhood.

 This could be because we felt we weren’t good enough or we worried that we weren’t drawing in the ‘right way’.
 However, the beauty of art is that it’s about expression and there isn’t a right way.

 When you consider the fact that for as long as humans have existed, we’ve drawn – prehistoric paintings on cave walls, maps to show the way, and doodles while we’re daydreaming.
 As Pablo Picasso famously said, “All children are artists.
 The problem is how to remain an artist once they grow up.”
 Hopefully, this guide might provide that little spark of inspiration to help revive your inner artist.

 You don’t have to be unusually gifted to draw well.
 Some people might have more natural talent than others, but if you can sign your name, you can draw – and with a bit of practise, your drawings can be impressive, whether you’re drawing an animal or a self-portrait.